Accessibility links

 Under Verdict title, enter a direct and simplified verdict.

-You might using the following:
+You might use the following Verdict titles:

 • True